nature

 The Miyawaki woodlands are not only ecological havens but also serve as educational resources, teaching residents about native species, environmental stewardship and the importance of green infrastructure in urban areas.

-To date over six South Dublin County sites, approximately 17,800 native saplings have been planted.
-An estimated 15,700 native saplings will be planted over the 2024/25 planting season (November – March) in six other South Dublin County sites.
-Already, the first site planted in Sean Walsh Park in 2021 displays impressive growth, with many of the trees over four metres in height!
+To date in 2025 over 11 South Dublin County sites and approximately 30,030 native saplings and shrubs have been planted.
+The first site planted in Sean Walsh Park in 2021 is already displaying an impressive growth, with many of the trees over four metres in height!